Getting Started

 Viewing metadata about a Layer

 When the page for that Layer is displayed it will show the Summary tab.
 To view more extensive metadata for the Layer simply click on the Metadata tab immediately to the right of the Summary tab.
 A Dublin Core Metadata record for the Layer will be displayed.
+You can change the metadata format using the pull-down menu at the right hand upper corner of the metadata pane to get ISO or FGDC versions of each layers metadata.

 When you download a data Layer (or part of a Layer) you will receive (along with other ancillary documents like Data Dictionaries) a PDF version of the Dublin Core record, as well as the ISO 19115 record attached with your data set.
+You can access XML and PDF versions of the metadata directly by clicking on the links provided at the top of the metadata pane.

-If you wish to see the data Layer overlaid on the map, click on the on the orange 'Add' button and you will see a map of your chosen Layer displayed on the main map.
+If you wish to see the data Layer overlaid on the map, click on the on the orange '+' button and you will see a map of your chosen Layer displayed on the main map.
 You can zoom and pan this map.

-The 'Add' button will now have changed to a red 'Remove' button.
+The '+' button will now have changed to a red '-' button.
+Picture - new_minus_03.jpg

 Querying a Layer